Are Bed Bugs Dangerous?

 Bed bugs bites symptoms.
-Traditional medicine practitioners tend to agree: bed bugs do not cause illnesses like ticks, lice, mosquitoes, or fleas.
-Nor are bed bug infestations caused by lack of sanitation, crowding, or other poverty-induced conditions.
-In spite of that, the problem is growing, as bed bugs defeat our best efforts to eradicate them.
-In addition, bed bugs may be more dangerous than we have previously thought.
+Traditional medicine practitioners tend to agree that unlike ticks, lice, mosquitoes, or fleas, bed bugs do not cause illness.
+However the worldwide bed bug pandemic is growing as bed bugs defeat our best efforts to eradicate them.
+And some in the scientific community have started to reevaluate the impact of bed bugs on public health, and agree that bed bugs may be more dangerous than previously thought.

 Recent research into bed bugs suggests that these small insects – 1 to 8 millimeters in length and the width of a credit card – may be unrecognized vectors for Chagas disease.
 This illness can advance from rashes and flu-like symptoms (swollen lymph nodes, fever, headache, fatigue, and intestinal upsets), through liver and spleen involvement, and even affect the heart, as cardiac arrhythmias or myocarditis (i.e. swelling of the heart).